recidive/xylem/README.md

 ### Creating connections

-To create a connection on Xylem first you need to setup an adapter using the `adapter()` method, than you can use the `connection()` method to setup the connection itself.
+To create a connection on Xylem first you need to setup an adapter using the `adapter()` method, then you can use the `connection()` method to setup the connection itself.

 ```js
 var Server = require('xylem');